 Visiting Professor of History

-Dr. Blackwell is a native of Shaker Heights, Ohio and a fluent Russian speaker.
-After completing his undergraduate degree at Kenyon College, and both prior to and after the completion of his Ph.D. in History at Indiana University, he lived and worked for almost a decade in the cities of Moscow, St. Petersburg, Kyiv, and Volgograd, as well as in Almaty and Atyrau in Kazakhstan.
-Dr. Blackwell teaches courses on Eurasian history and other broader courses such as his FSEM dedicated to ancient and medieval history both East and West.
+I grew up in Shaker Heights, Ohio and have become a fluent Russian speaker over many years.
+After completing my undergraduate degree at Kenyon College, and both prior to and after the completion of my Ph.D. in History at Indiana University, I lived and worked for almost a decade in the Russian cities of Moscow, St. Petersburg and Volgograd, while also getting a chance to reside in Kyiv and L'viv in Ukraine and Almaty and Atyrau in Kazakhstan.
+I teach courses on Eurasian history and other broader courses such as my current FSEM dedicated to ancient and medieval history both East and West.

 Areas of Expertise